 Dr. Kessler has expertise in minimally invasive heart and lung surgery, plus aortic and mitral value repair.
 He graduated with honors from the University of Washington School of Medicine in 1983.
 He then completed five years of general surgery training at the University of Utah and a two-year cardiac surgical fellowship at the University of New Mexico.

 Dr. Kessler was Assistant Professor of Thoracic and Cardiovascular Surgery at the University of New Mexico for five years prior to joining Colorado Cardiovascular Surgical Associates (CCVSA) in 1995.

 When not taking care of patients, Dr. Kessler spends most of his time with his family – wife Dawn and son David – often on a bicycle or skis.

-Dr. Kessler is the primary heart surgeon serving Boulder Community Hospital.
+Dr. Kessler is the primary heart surgeon serving BCH.
 He is supported by fellow CCVSA heart surgeons Dr. Myles Guber and Dr. Bradley Hofer.

 Myles Guber, M.D.